-(1) With the adoption of IFRS 9, certain deposits were designated at FVTPL and are measured at fair value on a recurring basis.
+(1) Certain deposits are designated at FVTPL and are measured at fair value on a recurring basis.
 The fair value methods for these deposits have been disclosed in the preceding charts.

-7. CAPITAL MANAGEMENT
+6. CAPITAL MANAGEMENT

 Concentra Bank manages and monitors capital independently of SaskCentral and as such, the entities are discussed separately for the purpose of this note.